 Approximately 5,000 cubic yards of material was excavated from the backslope of Site 23 during the 2005 construction season.
 The material was used as fill in the 960 road base and the Mill backslope road.
 Additional material that was removed is stored at 4.9-mile on the B road for future site reclamation activities.
 A spring was uncovered during the removal activities.
-Its flow of approximately 5 - 50 gpm was diverted into two of the existing finger drain collection system pipes (Sites 313 and 315).
+Its flow of approximately 5-50 gpm was diverted into two of the existing finger drain collection system pipes (Sites 313 and 315).
 Flow differences between the inlet and outlet of the drains indicates a discontinuity in the piping.
 Though not ideal, discontinuities in perforated piping will not alter the primary function of the drains, which is to prevent water table mounding at the base of the pile.
 A new drain to convey water from this spring to the eastern margin of the pile was built in 2006.
-KGCMC plans to terminate the existing fingerdrains at their present locations and install a lateral drain system higher on the slop if conditions warrant.
-In 2006, approximately 2,500 - 5,000 cubic yards are planned to be removed from this Site 23 backslope development area.
-KGCMC is cautious not to over-excavate the Site 23 backslope because of highwall safety issues due to the unconsolidated nature of the material.
+KGCMC plans to terminate the existing fingerdrains at their present locations and install a lateral drain system higher on the slope if conditions warrant.
+In 2007, approximately 8,000 cubic yards were removed from the Site 23 backslope.
+Approximately 4,000 cubic yards were hauled and stored at Pit 6 for Site 23 expansion.
+A new ramp and turnout at the 1.1 Mile B road truck wash was constructed out of 1,600 cubic yards of Site 23 backslope material and the remaining excavated material was used in various other small projects.
+KGCMC is cautious not to overexcavate the Site 23 backslope because of highwall safety issues due to the unconsolidated nature of the material.
 Any future removals are dependent on several factors, such as production rock availability for Site 23 excavation fill, weather and potential reclamation sites being ready for soil capping.
 At this time, the concurrent reclamation plan has a flexible schedule and is addressed in the Detail Reclamation Plan - Cost Estimates document in Section 5.

 In 2003, EDE performed mass loading calculations to test hypotheses about flow regimes at Site 23/D and to predict possible post-closure water compositions (EDE, 2004).
-The results compare favorably with the TDS analysis, the hydrologic analysis as well as past and present flow and water compositional data.
+These results compare favorably with the TDS analysis, the hydrologic analysis as well as past and present flow and water compositional data.
 The model was used to compare 12 potential post-closure scenarios, including removal of Site D, a range of cover percolation values and a range of annual precipitation rates.
 The results showed flows at Pond D ranged from 70 gpm to 176 gpm while sulfate values ranged from 24 to 233 mg/l.
 Cadmium appears to be the metal of greatest concern for this site with respect to meeting water quality standards at Pond D after closure.
 Cover percolation rates of 20% or less may be required to meet the dissolved freshwater chronic zinc standard, and rates as low as 2% may be required to meet the recently lowered cadmium standard.
 These predictions do not consider natural attenuation processes, such as microbial or abiotic oxidation/reduction and sorption that could occur in the system following closure of the facility.
 These predictions will likely require refinement as more information about the site and its final configuration becomes available.

 Replacement of Pond D berm is planned but is contingent upon underground backfill capacity and progress at higher priority sites (i.e., 1350 site).
-The pumps at Pond D create a gradient from the berm toward the caisson, which minimizes the effects of the pyritic berm material on the surrounding area.
+The pumps at Pond D maintain the pond level very low, which creates a gradient from the berm toward the caisson, minimizing the effects of the pyritic berm material on the surrounding area.